N1GHT-F4LL/gzctf-notification/README.md

    - The bot will auto-create (or use) two channels:
      - **Notification channel** (public): For general notices like First Blood, New Challenges
      - **Event channel** (private): For sensitive data like flag submissions, user activities
-   - You can customize these names via environment variables (see below).
+   - You can customize these names via environment variables.

 5. **Configure Environment**
    ```bash